Fire and Rehire Rules (Employers’ Guide)

 If deciding to fire and rehire, an employer should:

-Fire and rehire should only be used as a last resort.
-If it is not, it is extremely unlikely an employer could defend a claim.
-An employment tribunal would expect an employer to have acted “reasonably”, to have explored other avenues, and at the very least attempted to seek an agreement with employees first.
+While a potential ban on fire and rehire is on the horizon, under the law as it currently stands, dismissal and reengagement remains a measure of last resort.
+In the event of a tribunal claim for unfair dismissal, an employment tribunal would expect an employer to have acted “reasonably”, to have explored other avenues, and at the very least attempted to seek an agreement with employees first.
 Do not forget your procedures.
 Most employees facing dismissal should be invited to a meeting in order to discuss the issues and offered a chance to appeal.
 This is besides any collective consultation that might have taken place (depending on the numbers involved).

 In addition, being able to provide the business’s latest financial reports and evidence of the shortfall the business was facing at the time of the fire and rehire process, as well as any other measures put in place prior to resorting to firing and rehiring, may assist if the case results in an employment tribunal claim.